Docs

 • SessionBusyError: a session already has an active consumer

-• SessionClosedError: a closed session was reused
+• SessionClosedError: a session in done state was reused

 • SessionStaleError: an LLM session was invalidated by model swap